 If you need a knee replacement, you’re not alone.
-Some 2.5 million Americans, including 3 percent of people over the age of 60, have a knee they weren’t born with.
+More than 4.7 million Americans, including 3 percent of people over the age of 60, have a knee they weren’t born with, and about 700,000 knee replacement surgeries are done each year.

-Even though knee replacement surgery is common, it’s still a major procedure—and can be a bit nerve-racking in the weeks and months leading up to the operation.
-The good news is, there are steps you can take to help you feel as prepared as possible and to increase the odds of a smooth surgery and recovery period.
+Even though knee replacement surgery is common, it’s still a major procedure – and can be a bit nerve-wracking in the weeks and months leading up to the operation.
+The good news is there are steps you can take to help you feel as prepared as possible and also to help increase the odds of a smooth surgery and recovery period.

 Evaluate your needs

 How do you know if you need surgery in the first place?
-Steven Stern, M.D., vice president of cardiology, radiology, orthopedics and neuroscience at UnitedHealthcare, says that while every individual has a different tipping point for initiating surgery, there are some general guidelines about when it is an appropriate step.
-Earlier in his career, Stern completed a fellowship focused on knee surgery before working as a practicing orthopedic surgeon and authoring papers and book chapters on knee replacement surgery.
+Dr. Efrem Castillo, chief medical officer for UnitedHealthcare Medicare & Retirement, says that while every individual has a different tipping point for initiating surgery, there are some general guidelines about when it is an appropriate step.

-“In general, you would know you’re a candidate for surgery if you’re having pain with activities of daily living, and those symptoms have not been responsive to treatments such as anti-inflammatory medications, exercise and strengthening protocols, weight loss if appropriate or even injections in the knee,” Stern said.
+“In general, you would know you’re a candidate for surgery if you’re having pain with activities of daily living, and those symptoms have not been responsive to treatments such as anti-inflammatory medications, exercise and strengthening protocols, weight loss if appropriate, or even injections in the knee,” Castillo said.

-Sometimes, he added, patients have endured knee pain that gradually gets worse for several years, but other times the symptoms come on suddenly.
+Some patients have endured knee pain that gradually gets worse for several years, he added.
+For others, the symptoms come on suddenly.
 Everyone is different.

 Surgery can be hard on your body, so it’s important to get in the best shape you can before you get on the operating table.
-Step 1?
+Step one?
 Try to stop smoking.
 Studies show that smokers have less successful knee replacements than their smoke-free counterparts.
 Part of the reason for that, scientists suspect, is that smoking interferes with the body’s ability to heal itself.
+(And if you think you’re too old to quit smoking, think again!)

 If your doctor does recommend you try to lose some weight before surgery, check out these tips to get started, and do the best you can.